levibostian/ExpressjsBlanky/docs/K8S.md

 > Note: If you run `kubectl describe certificate safety-app-tls --namespace=namespace-name` and it does _not_ say `Certificate issued successfully`, then you have an issue somewhere.
 Follow [this guide](https://cert-manager.io/docs/faq/acme/) to help you debug what is wrong.
 I had to debug once and found out that I had limited my resources for a namespace too much which would not allow me to launch a new pod.
 I changed my resources to make room since SSL auto renew would need pods made in the future.

+# Helm

+We use the tool [Helm](https://helm.sh) to install our application into our k8s cluster.
+You don't need to learn about Helm to use it in this project as everything is already setup for you.
+All of the k8s files are stored in `charts/templates/`.

+What you need to do is...
+1. Open up `charts/Chart.yaml` and edit `app-name-here` to the name of your application.
+2. Edit `charts/values.yaml` to values that you want for your application.
+You can enable/disable SSL, setup ingress rules, etc.

 # Autoscaling

 Autoscaling comes in 2 forms.
 Autoscaling the number of pods for a deployment and autoscaling the nodes in the cluster.
 We are going to talk about both here.
 That way we can setup the cluster for full scaling automation.